 Initialisation analyser

 Initialisation (or reset) of a speed-independent circuit is an important part of the design process because a circuit can malfunction if its initial state is incorrect.
-Note that the initialisation phase of a speed-independent circuit does not have to be speed-independent: It is assumed that there is a special reset signal that is generated externally and behaves as follows:
+Note that the initialisation phase of a speed-independent circuit does not have to be speed-independent: It is assumed that there is a special reset

-• When the power is connected, reset is low.
+- When the power is connected,

-• It stays low for sufficiently long time to complete the initialisation of all gates.
+is low. - It stays low for sufficiently long time to complete the initialisation of all gates.

-• reset stays high for the whole time of circuit normal operation.
+stays high for the whole time of circuit normal operation.

 There are several ways of circuit initialisation that can be used in combination:

-• Rely on the initial state of some of the inputs (which are guaranteed to be correctly initialised by the environment).
+- Rely on the initial state of some of the inputs (which are guaranteed to be correctly initialised by the environment).
 They propagate through some of the logic gates to initialise some of the internal and output signals.

-• Substitute some of the gates with ones containing an extra input that can act as a set or reset pin.
+- Substitute some of the gates with ones containing an extra input that can act as a set or reset pin.

-• Insert additional gates to explicitly initialise the internal and output signals.
+- Insert additional gates to explicitly initialise the internal and output signals.
 Such gates will act as buffers during the normal operation, so one has to be careful not to break any isochronic forks.

-Initialisation analyser [I] Initialisation analyser tool is designed to aid the decision of how to reset a speed-independent circuit.
+Initialisation analyser tool is designed to aid the decision of how to reset a speed-independent circuit.
 The tool uses Init to one and Forced init properties of circuit signals (i.e. primary input ports and output pins of circuit components):

-• Init to one property defines the initial state of the signal.
+- Init to one property defines the initial state of the signal.
 If a circuit is synthesised by one of the backend tools, then the initial state of all its signals is set automatically.
 However, if the circuit is manually altered, then the designer is responsible for specifying the initial states of the signals.

-• Forced init property defines if the signal is known to be in a correct initial state.
+- Forced init property defines if the signal is known to be in a correct initial state.
 For a primary input it means the environment takes care of initialising the signal to its expected state.
 For a component output pin it means that the necessary circuitry will be added to properly initialise that pin.

 These properties can be viewed and modified in the Property editor when an input port or an output pin is selected.
 Note that selecting a single-output component (i.e. a gate) also reveals these properties of its only output pin.
 Note that zero delay gates hide Force init property as these gates should not be modified.